WELCOME TO CORVALLIS

 Where to park

-All Oregon State non-metered parking lots are free and open to the public during the summer.
+All Oregon State non-metered parking lots are free and open to the public during the summer after 5 PM on weekdays and anytime on weekends.
 The parking garage is across Washington Way from Goss Stadium.
 There are also parking lots east of Goss Stadium, behind the left-field fence; south of Goss Stadium, across Washington Way, and adjacent to nearby Gill Coliseum.

 What to do